 Over the years, the Borough of Duncannon, located just outside Harrisburg, regularly harvested timber on a 1,620-acre forested property to generate money for the community.
-The property is also boasts popular local hikes, like the Hawk Rock Overlook on the Appalachian Trail.
-Over time, invasive and exotic species like striped maple, mile-a-minute vine and tree of heaven took over the native trees, leaving the forest compromised and lacking its former vitality.
+The property also boasts popular local hikes, like the Hawk Rock Overlook on the Appalachian Trail.
+Over time, invasive and exotic species like striped maple, mile-a-minute vine and the tree of heaven took over the native trees, leaving the forest compromised and lacking its former vitality.

-Enter TNC, who worked with the Borough to enroll the property in the Working Woodlands program, with the aim of transforming it into a more diverse, resilient native forest ecosystem capable of standing up to current—and future—forest threats exacerbated by a changing climate.
+Enter TNC.
+We worked with the Borough to enroll the property in the Working Woodlands program, with the aim of transforming it into a more diverse, resilient native forest ecosystem capable of standing up to current—and future—forest threats exacerbated by a changing climate.
 With a forest management plan in place, the forest will once again generate timber revenue.